rohinarora/Neural-Networks-Pruning/2. Pruning CNNs For Resource Efficient Inference/README.md

   * Layer wise L2 norm applied to equation 8.
 The scale of raw values varies with depth of layer.
 Layer norm normalizes them to be on same scale.
   ![](images/2.png)
   * Optionally further regularized by FLOP regularization.
 FLOPs regularization takes into account that different layers require different amounts of computation.
 Encourages layers contributing higher FLOPs to be pruned more (scaled by regularization factor).
+    * Layers which have high flops will have lower taylor score and will be promoted to prune
   ![](images/1.png)
 * Inspired by Jacob's nice [blog post](https://jacobgil.github.io/deeplearning/pruning-deep-learning)